 And when I say don’t skimp…I mean with your wallet or your time.
 Take your time researching all your options and then hire the very best photographer you can afford within your budget, even if it means cutting back in other areas that are less of a priority.

 Just like I’ve seen brides cry tears of joy when they’ve received their photos, I’ve also witnessed tears of anger, sadness, and disappointment.
 And I don’t want you to make the same mistake.

-Part two is a really cool infographic with everything you you could possibly need to know about destination wedding photography, and part three is 4 ways to prepare for your destination wedding photography session.
+Part two is a really cool infographic with everything you could possibly need to know about destination wedding photography, and part three is 4 ways to prepare for your destination wedding photoshoot.